efournie/BeeMon/README.md

 A clean positioning of the weight sensors, with cables as short as possible is primordial to get meaningful readings.
 My first installation was connected to the load cells cables (30-40cm) with a plug and another 60cm cable to the HX711 that was soldered to the main board, while the cables connecting the cells together were much too long and tangled.

 With this configuration, I had up to 30kg variation at several moments of the day.
-Those variations were correlated to the temperature, but not enough to correct them.
+Part of those variations were correlated to the temperature, but the baseline was too noisy to be corrected.
 A fifth load cell connected to the B channel of the HX711 also proved inefficient to get stable readings.

-Only after fixing the cells to a rigid board and connecting them together with as short as possible cables and moving the HX711 in the middle of the cells with clean cable paths did I get very stable readings.
+Only after fixing the cells to a rigid board and connecting them together with as short as possible cables and moving the HX711 in the middle of the cells with clean cable paths did I get a clean baseline.

+In order to compensate the fluctuations correlated to the temperature (due to the [Seebeck effect](https://en.wikipedia.org/wiki/Thermoelectric_effect#Seebeck_effect)), a digital temperature sensor (DS18B20) is added to the board with a pullup resistor on its data pin.

+The values in the code compensate the Seebeck effect for my board but may need adjustment depending on the build and sensor.

 ![alt text](weight_sensors.png "Weight sensors board")